Celebrity hair stylist Vidal Sassoon dead at 84

 Apart from hairdressing interests, he set up the Vidal Sassoon Foundation to help the needy in educational pursuits both in Israel and abroad.

-(Reporting By Bob Tourtellotte, Alex Dobuzinskis and Michelle Nichols.
-Editing by Cynthia Osterman and Christopher Wilson)
+(Reporting by Bob Tourtellotte and Alex Dobuzinskis; Michelle Nichols and Judith Schoolman; Editing by Sandra Maler and Cynthia Osterman)